-Area of Emphasis: Environment and Infectious Disease
+Area of EXPERTISE: Environment and Infectious Disease

 Berkeley faculty are tackling pressing global infectious disease challenges with an environmental perspective, exploring the diverse environmental phenomena that influence the transmission of high priority global pathogens, including those that cause malaria, dengue, Japanese encephalitis, enteric infections and soil-transmitted helminths.
 EHS faculty -- including Justin Remais, Robert Spear, Jay Graham, Mark Nicas and Dennis Shusterman -- are examining the complex dynamics, exposures, feedbacks and spatial flows inherent in the transmission of environmentally driven infectious diseases, focusing on vector-borne diseases, tropical parasites and waterborne pathogens.